Earth of Desire

 “Well, I can’t be—I just met him!” he said indignantly.

 “I know,” she said.
 “But you know you do, don’t you?
 That’s cute.
-Anyway, I’ not gonna butt in and ruin anything for you, but I’m so happy for you.”
+Anyway, I’m not gonna butt in and ruin anything for you, because I’m so happy for you.”

 “Don’t make assumptions,” Spruce countered defensively.
 “We just met each other, and…I don’t know.
 Things like this are new to me, so don’t add to anything else to make me worry.
 We should be focused on saving Firefly Forest, along with the rest of this troubled universe.”